withastro/astro/packages/integrations/cloudflare/README.md

 $ pnpm install wrangler --save-dev
 ```

 It's then possible to update the preview script in your `package.json` to `"preview": "wrangler pages dev ./dist"`.
-This will allow you run your entire application locally with [Wrangler](https://github.com/cloudflare/wrangler2), which supports secrets, environment variables, KV namespaces, Durable Objects and [all other supported Cloudflare bindings](https://developers.cloudflare.com/pages/platform/functions/#adding-bindings).
+This will allow you to run your entire application locally with [Wrangler](https://github.com/cloudflare/wrangler2), which supports secrets, environment variables, KV namespaces, Durable Objects and [all other supported Cloudflare bindings](https://developers.cloudflare.com/pages/platform/functions/#adding-bindings).

 ## Access to the Cloudflare runtime